Tiloweb/SymfonyBase64Bundle/README.md

 in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

-Step 2: Enable the Bundle
+Step 2: Enable the Bundle (only for Symfony 2 or 3)
 -------------------------

 Then, enable the bundle by adding it to the list of registered bundles